rahulkj/qualys-boshrelease/README.md

   `bosh upload-release qualys-cloud-agent-linux.tgz`

-* Update the file under `runtime-config` > `qualys.yml` file and update the version number, from the output of the previous command
+* Update the file under [runtime-config](./runtime-config/qualys.yml) file and update the version number, from the output of the previous command

   `version: 1`